-- 5.1.10 The procedure to be followed at the hearing (including whether to convene a hearing or, alternatively, to determine the matter (or any part thereof) by way of written submissions alone) shall be at the discretion of the Chairman of the Anti-Corruption Tribunal, provided that the hearing is conducted in a manner that affords the Participant a fair and reasonable opportunity to present evidence (including the right to call and to question witnesses by telephone or videoconference where necessary), address the Anti-Corruption Tribunal, and present his/her case. - 5.1.11 Save where the Chairman orders otherwise for good cause shown by either party, the hearing shall be in English, evidence shall be given in English (with the cost of any necessary translation borne by the party offering the evidence), and certified English translations shall be submitted of any non-English documents put before the Anti-Corruption Tribunal (with the cost of the translation borne by the party offering the documents).
-If required by the Chairman, the ICC shall make arrangements to have the hearing recorded or transcribed (save for the private deliberations of the Anti-Corruption Tribunal).
-The costs of such transcription shall be paid by the ICC, subject to any costs-shifting order that the Anti-Corruption Tribunal may make further to Article 5.2.4. - 5.1.12 Notwithstanding any of the other provisions of this Anti-Corruption Code, at any time during the proceedings it shall be open to a Participant charged with breach(es) of the Anti-Corruption Code to admit the breach(es) charged, whether or not in exchange for an agreement with the ICC on the appropriate sanction to be imposed upon him/her in order to avoid the need for a hearing before the Anti-Corruption Tribunal.
-Any such discussions between the ICC and the Participant shall take place on a "without prejudice" basis and in such a manner that they shall not delay or in any other way interfere with the proceedings.
-Any resulting agreement shall be evidenced in writing, signed by both the ICC's General Counsel and the Participant, and shall set out the sanction imposed on the Participant for his/her breach of the Anti-Corruption Code (the "Agreed Sanction").
-In determining the Agreed Sanction the ICC will have due regard to the range of sanctions set out in Article 6.2 for the offence(s) in question, but it shall not be bound to impose a sanction within that range where it reasonably considers (at its absolute discretion) that there is good reason to depart therefrom.
-Upon receipt of notice of the Agreed Sanction, the Anti-Corruption Tribunal shall discontinue the proceedings on the terms thereof without the need for any further hearing.
-Instead the ICC's Chief Executive Officer (in consultation with the ICC's General Counsel) shall promptly issue a public decision confirming the Participant's admission of the offence(s) charged and the imposition of the Agreed Sanction.
-Before issuing that public decision, the ICC's Chief Executive Officer will provide notice of it to the National Cricket Federation to which the Participant is affiliated.
+- 5.1.1 Where the Prosecuting Authority alleges that a Participant has committed an offence under the Anti-Corruption Code, and the Participant submits the response required under Article 4.6.6 by the specified deadline, disputing the charge and/or the sanctions to be imposed for such offence under the Anti-Corruption Code, the matter shall be referred to the relevant Adjudicatory Body for a hearing.
+The hearing shall be conducted in accordance with the process set out in the Prosecuting Authority's relevant procedural rules, which rules shall provide, at a minimum, a fair hearing, within a reasonable time by a fair and impartial hearing body.
+A timely reasoned decision specifically explaining the decision reached and the reason(s) for any period of Ineligibility imposed shall also be included. - 5.1.2 The reasoned hearing decision or, in cases where the hearing has been waived, a reasoned decision explaining the action taken, shall be provided by the Prosecuting Authority to the ICC (where applicable) and the National Cricket Federation to which the Participant is affiliated (where applicable). - 5.1.3 Notwithstanding any of the other provisions of this Anti-Corruption Code, at any time during the proceedings it shall be open to a Participant charged with breach(es) of the Anti-Corruption Code to admit the breach(es) charged, whether or not in exchange for an agreement with the Prosecuting Authority on the appropriate sanction to be imposed upon them in order to avoid the need for a hearing before the Adjudicatory Body.
+Any such discussions between the Prosecuting Authority and the Participant shall take place on a "without prejudice" basis and in such a manner that they shall not delay or in any other way interfere with the proceedings.
+Any resulting agreement shall be evidenced in writing, signed by both an authorised representative of the Prosecuting Authority and the Participant, and shall set out the sanction imposed on the Participant for their breach of the Anti-Corruption Code (the "Agreed Sanction").
+In determining the Agreed Sanction, the Prosecuting Authority will have due regard to the range of sanctions set out in Article 6.2 for the offence(s) in question, but it shall not be bound to impose a sanction within that range where it reasonably considers (at its absolute discretion) that there is good reason to depart therefrom.
+Upon receipt of notice of the Agreed Sanction, the Adjudicatory Body shall discontinue the proceedings on the terms thereof without the need for any further hearing.
+Instead the Prosecuting Authority's Chief Executive Officer (or equivalent) shall promptly issue a public decision confirming the Participant's admission of the offence(s) charged and the imposition of the Agreed Sanction.
+Before issuing that public decision, the Prosecuting Authority's Chief Executive Officer (or equivalent) will provide notice of it to the ICC and the National Cricket Federation to which the Participant is affiliated.